Quantum Sensing with Nanoelectronics: Fisher Information for an Applied Perturbation

 {\textit{Conclusion.--}} The metrological performance of a quantum system can be optimized by maximizing its QFI and measurement-specific precision.
-Here we developed a general strategy for computing the QFI for an adiabatic perturbation to a quantum many-body system and applied it to models of nanoelectronics devices.
+Here we developed a general strategy for computing the QFI for a perturbation applied to a quantum many-body system, focusing on the linear response regime.
+We demonstrated the formalism for models of nanoelectronics devices, comparing the QFI for the optimal measurement with the precision for a more practical current-based measurement.

 For generic extensive perturbations we expect the QFI for the optimal global measurement to grow exponentially in the number of degrees of freedom for strongly correlated systems, since the full Fock space can in principle be utilized.
-The effective single-particle states in noninteracting systems appear to be a much weaker quantum resource for metrology.
+In particular, when a perturbation induces finite dc conductivity, we show that the QFI is non-redundantly encoded across the full Fock space, leading to a finite QFI density for the ensemble in the thermodynamic limit.
+Effective single-particle states in noninteracting systems appear to be a much weaker quantum resource for metrology.
 Local perturbations will typically yield a finite QFI even in the thermodynamic limit.
-These features are illustrated for voltometry and magnetometry in the AIM describing semiconductor QD devices.

-The precision for practical measurements may be far from the QFI ideal -- even for global measurements, as with the electrical current in QD devices.
+The precision for practical measurements may be far from the QFI ideal -- as with the electrical current in QD devices.
 This presents ample opportunity to optimize the design and measurement protocol for nanoelectronics devices beyond the single QD paradigm.
-Many-body quantum effects \cite{goldhaber1998kondo,*van2000kondo,mitchell2017kondo,*sen2023many} and quantum criticality \cite{iftikhar2018tunable,pouse2023quantum,*karki2023z} engineered in such systems may provide a route to enhanced sensing \cite{frerot2018quantum,PhysRevA.107.042614,mihailescu2023multiparameter,SciPostPhys.13.4.077}.
+Many-body quantum effects \cite{goldhaber1998kondo,*van2000kondo,mitchell2017kondo,*sen2023many} and quantum criticality \cite{iftikhar2018tunable,pouse2023quantum,*karki2023z} may provide a route to enhanced sensing \cite{frerot2018quantum,PhysRevA.107.042614,mihailescu2023multiparameter,SciPostPhys.13.4.077}.